Losant/losant-docs/docs/data-tables/overview.md

 Data tables allow for the storage of arbitrary data within your applications.
 This data can then be edited, queried or deleted either directly through the table interface or through a Losant [workflow](/workflows/overview/).

+The amount of data (in bytes) that can be stored in your application's data tables is a [hard-limited resource](/organizations/resource-limits/#hard-limited-resources).

 A list of your application's data tables can be reached by clicking the "Data Tables" tab in your application menu bar.

 ![Data Table List](/images/data-tables/data-table-list.png "Data Table List")